-This TI design shows a real-time synthetic aperture radar (SAR) implementation running on a TI's multicore TMS320C6678 digital signal processor (DSP).
-One of the main challenges of SAR is to generate high resolution images in real-time, since forming the image involves computationally demanding signal processing procedures.
-TI has implemented a SAR algorithm on the C6678 eight core fixed- and floating-point DSP to show the full application performance and how it scales across one, two, four, and eight DSP cores.
+This reference design shows a real-time synthetic aperture radar (SAR) running on a multicore TMS320C6678 digital signal processor (DSP).
+One of the main challenges of SAR is to generate high-resolution images in real-time, since forming the image involves computationally-demanding signal processing procedures.
+We have implemented a SAR algorithm on the C6678 eight-core fixed- and floating-point DSP to show the full application performance and how it scales across one, two, four and eight DSP cores.
 Here, the range-Doppler SAR processing algorithm is modularized from a functional perspective and the computational task is mapped to multiple cores running in parallel.
-The task mapping procedure is accomplished using OpenMP.
+The task-mapping procedure is accomplished using OpenMP.

-- This reference design is tested, and includes an evaluation module (EVM), software and a user's guide.
+- This reference design is tested and includes an evaluation module (EVM), software and a user guide.

 - This design includes schematics, design files, and a bill of materials.